Sydney Mullaney

-Sydney Mullaney (born May 7, 2001) is an American curler from Concord, Massachusetts.
-She currently plays second on Team Delaney Strouse.
+Sydney Mullaney (born May 7, 2001) is an American curler, originally from Concord, Massachusetts.
+She currently plays second on Team Anne O'Hara.
+Sydney is the 2026 United States Women’s National Champion and represented the USA at the 2026 Women’s World Championship.
 She is a two-time champion of the United States Junior Curling Championships, going on to win the bronze medal at the 2022 World Junior Curling Championships and the 2023 Winter World University Games.
 She also won the 2019 United States Mixed Curling Championship.

 Career

 At the U18 level, Mullaney competed as lead for the Elizabeth Cousins rink.
 In 2017, the team went undefeated at the national championship until the final where they lost 6–4 to Cait Flannery, settling for silver.
 The following year, she joined the Susan Dudt rink where the team again went undefeated until the final before an 8–4 loss to Leah Yavarow.
 In 2019, her last year of eligibility, her team won the gold medal after a 9–3 win over Samantha Jones in the championship game.

 At the end of the 2018–19 season, Mullaney teamed up with Hunter Clawson, Katherine Gourianova and Eli Clawson to compete in the 2019 United States Mixed Curling Championship.
 At the championship, the team finished tied for fourth through the round robin with a 6–3 record.
 They then won a tiebreaker against Ben Richardson before going on to beat the number one ranked Evan Workin rink in the semi-finals.
 In the final, they came from behind to defeat Caitlin Pulli 9–5 to win the national title.
 This earned them the right to represent the U.S. at the 2019 World Mixed Curling Championship in Aberdeen, Scotland.
 There, the team qualified for the playoffs with a 5–2 record.
 In the round of 16, they lost to Switzerland's Manuela Siegrist 7–2, eliminating them from contention.

 For the 2019–20 season, Mullaney and Dudt added Delaney Strouse and Rebecca Rodgers as their new front end.
 Playing third on the team skipped by Dudt, they reached the semi-finals of the St. Paul Cash Spiel and represented the U.S. at the 2019 Changan Ford International Curling Elite where they finished 0–7.
 In the new year, Strouse took over skipping duties on the team with Dudt moving down to second.
 The change paid off as the team won the 2020 United States Junior Curling Championships, winning 9–8 in the final against Alaska's Cora Farrell.
 This qualified them to represent the States at the 2021 World Junior Curling Championships, however, the event was cancelled due to the COVID-19 pandemic.
 They ended their season by playing in the 2020 United States Women's Curling Championship where they finished 2–5 through the round robin.